galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 cells, roughly a tenth of the data.
 The window is provided ready to use, and an optional section records how it was built from the raw Xenium output bundle and how the boundaries were chosen, so that the same preparation can be applied to another section.

-Everything from here on is the biology of one window.
-It is a real melanoma microenvironment and the populations recovered from it are genuine, but they are not the full inventory of the section: the epidermis, the mast cells and one fibroblast state sit at the far end of the tissue and do not appear here at all.
-Where that matters, the text says so.

-The analysis itself is the same whatever the field of view: {QC} before and after filtering, normalisation and feature selection, {PCA} and {UMAP}, three Leiden resolutions, ranked genes, Squidpy spatial statistics, reference-based annotation, and finally the processed table written back into the spatial object.

 {% snippet faqs/galaxy/tutorial_mode.md %}